mwilliams2014/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/03-content-sets/02-creating-content-sets.markdown

 This will create a Content Set which will contain any items that are currently tagged as *trending* and any future items with the *trending* tag will be added to the Content Set automatically.
+The example above filters content by tags, but you can also filter content by categories and keywords.

 Now that you have your Content Sets created, you can [display them on a page](/docs/7-2/user/-/knowledge_base/u/displaying-content-sets).